CodeandCoffeeCommunity/.github/profile/README.md

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

 ## How to Support
-We want you to grow and gain the skills you need to work in a professional tech-related role.
+There's many ways you can support, please do what makes you comfortable.
+That being said, we want you to grow individually and gain the skills you need to work in a professional tech-related role.
+We want you to show off these titles.
 For more context, see an organizer.
-### Volunteer Information
+### Volunteer
-- Here's a list of duties we currently need help with (deets/link coming by May 29th)
+Here's a list of duties we need help with:
+- Issue classification(PM) - tagging the issues with the correct tags.
+- Mentor - Help new devs with vague coding topics.
+Example: be their [rubber duck ]([url](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) for FreeCodeCamp.com
+- Intro Circle Analyst - Run the intro circle and read off a pre-determined script and analyze for feedback
+- Lost Puppy finder - Find people looking lost the room and begin a conversation to ease feelings of belongingness.
+Bonus points* for being able to connect people together.
+- Developer Advocate - See below.
+We want everyone to do this.
+- Content - We need lots of it.
+Images, tweets, photos, videos, written(add it to our stories!), etc.

+*cheesiest swag you can imagine.

 ### Developer Advocacy Program
 - We're always looking for volunteer Developer Advocates.
-You report directly to the lead organizer to achieve determined goals around community growth, product strategy, and partnership/sponsorships.
+You report directly to the lead organizer to achieve determined metrics around community growth, product strategy, and partnership/sponsorships through your own autonomy.

+### Buy a coffee
+We are 100% volunteer-run and look to use all funds toward operating this community and possibly incentivizing future ones.

+Buy us a coffee @ https://ko-fi.com/nyccodecoffee

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)